 This master bedroom feels like it should be in a boutique hotel.
 Who knew a bright coral accent color could be so relaxing!

-One of my favorite elements of Debbie’s designs are the unexpected accents like the little dog plate on her night stand.
+One of my favorite elements of Debbie’s designs are the unexpected decor items like the dog plate on the nightstand.